 How to Become a Full-Time Trader

 By Dale Gillham |

 Other than reading a couple of books, he had no education in the stock market and had simply made money in a very bullish market.
 This is a common theme among traders who believe they are invincible after taking profits from the stock market over a short period of time, particularly when the market is bullish.
 But his behaviour does explain why most traders fail when it comes to trading the stock market.
-So what do you think his chances were of becoming a successful full time trader if he took his long service leave and did nothing more to educate himself?
+So what do you think his chances were of becoming a successful full-time trader if he took his long service leave and did nothing more to educate himself?

-Becoming a full-time trader
+The journey to becoming a full-time trader

 Knowledge is everything in the context of trading.
-The streets are littered with wanna-be traders and, in a bull-market, many are profitable through sheer luck rather than sound knowledge.
+The streets are littered with wanna-be traders and, in a bull market, many are profitable through sheer luck rather than sound knowledge.

 To be a full-time trader, you need to combine a high level of knowledge with experience; without this, your probability of success over the long term is very low.
-When you leave work to trade full time, you no longer have the security of a regular income.
+When you leave work to trade full-time, you no longer have the security of a regular income.
 This means your attention is often focused on making profits from every trade to pay the bills.

-This need for survival often results in the trader trying to trade more to make up for any trading losses or because they are unable to meet their day to day financial needs.
+This need for survival often results in the trader trying to trade more to make up for any trading losses or because they are unable to meet their day-to-day financial needs.
 Consequently, a spiral of increased pressure begins, resulting in the trader taking higher risks to get back on top.
 Unfortunately, because of their lack of knowledge and experience, many end up back at work.

 Hence, if your goal is to replace your income of $100,000 a year, it does not mean you have to make around $2,000 a week from trading.
 It just means your total trading profits over one year need to equate to $100,000.
 Looking at it like that, rather than the micro-view of generating $2,000 a week, will make a dramatic difference to your trading psychology and how you trade the market.

-Capital and percentage return
+Managing risk: capital and percentage return

 Another very important point is that you should only subject yourself to the amount of risk you need to achieve your goal(s).
-For example, if you have $500,000 to invest and you need an income of $50,000 a year, you only need a return of 10 percent.
+For example, if you have $500,000 to invest and you need an income of $50,000 a year, you only need a return of 10 per cent.
 Just buying the top blue chip shares over the medium to longer term should deliver this income in a reasonable market.

-If your goal is to trade full time, I highly recommend you prove to yourself that you can not only trade but also make the sort of income you want from trading while still working.
+If your goal is to trade full-time, I highly recommend you prove to yourself that you can not only trade but also make the sort of income you want from trading while still working.
 And you should do this for an absolute minimum of six months although 12 months is preferable.

 Now, I can hear some of you saying, “But if I give up work, I will have more time to trade and, therefore, I will naturally get better returns.”
 My response to this is: prove it.
 It simply does not work that way.